chrszlz/Apartment-Homebridge-Setup/README.md

 ## Homebridge Setup
 ### The Configuration file
 Homebridge’s `config.js` is what defines the /accessories/ that is creates.
-For me, I need a 5 input radio button / multi-switch and simple binary On / Off switch.
+For me, I need a 5 input radio button / multi-switch and simple binary on/off switch.
 I also need these switches to make http requests when they are triggered.
 There were no options to do this when I started this so I wrote a basic switch plugin for this: [`homebridge-switcheroo`](https://github.com/chriszelazo/homebridge-switcheroo).
 This is my first time writing Javascript so it may be shit, but that’s why it has an MIT license, you can go make it better.

 ### Install homebridge-switcheroo
 `npm install -g homebridge-switcheroo`